Qualytics/userguide/docs/checks/max-length-check.md

 **Potential Violation Messages**

-=== "Record Anomaly"
-    !!! example
+!!! example "Record Anomaly"
     The `P_DESCRIPTION` length of `A product description that clearly goes way beyond the specified fifty characters limit.` is greater than the max length of 50.

-=== "Shape Anomaly"
-    !!! example
+!!! example "Shape Anomaly"
     In `P_DESCRIPTION`, 33.333% of 3 filtered records (1) have a length greater than 50.